-Checking this will cause the depth of this vehicle's CRP to be determined from the observed depth value found in thePD0 telegram plus the depth offset below.
+Checking this will cause the depth of this vehicle's CRP to be determined from the observed depth value found in the :BD telegram from this device plus the depth offset below.
 This vehicle's elevation will be the negative of this value.